"May my mind come alive today

 And further, is this a question we even know to ask?
 Could this approach be rooted so deeply within us now that we know of few if any other ways?

 A Paradigm Is Born

 We then experience constant, powerful confirmation of this belief from the world around us, including from various modalities of healing or medicine, from family, from friends and from society at large.
 This one belief then becomes deeply, powerfully and invisibly rooted in our consciousness.
-What we have been taught, what we have experienced and how we have been taught to interpret that along with what is constantly confirmed to us from the outside then unfurls this one belief into an entire framework or way of understanding healing itself and takes on the identity not of a belief, that may or may not be completely true, but of a Truth itself.
+What we have been taught, what we have experienced and how we have been taught to interpret our experiences of health and healing, along with what is constantly confirmed to us from the outside about same, then unfurls this one belief into an entire framework or way of understanding healing itself.
+What started out as a shared belief that may or may not be completely true takes on the new identity of a Truth itself.

 And a paradigm is born.

 In the same way that we once believed the world to be flat because that was how it ‘looked’ to us from our shared perspective, our shared interpretations of our experiences and our shared understandings at the time, we were operating from a paradigm or framework of understanding based on that one shared belief.
 Our concepts, theories, interpretations and secondary beliefs about the flat world we lived in no doubt developed further based upon that one foundational, shared belief as we tried to make sense of the world around us.
 This no doubt strengthened the belief in everyone’s consciousness to the point that humans became afraid to test it out, venture out further and risk falling off!